Events & Tickets

 Ben Fryxell is a cellist from Cincinnati and a first-year Fellow at the New World Symphony.
 Since his teenage years, he has been a regular presence on the concert stage.
 He has performed as a soloist with the Kentucky Symphony, Blue Ash-Montgomery Symphony and the combined forces of the Cincinnati Symphony Orchestra/Cincinnati Symphony Youth Orchestra, as well as many others.

 Mr. Fryxell is passionate about music from all eras, but especially enjoys studying Baroque music and its cultural influences, as well as current trends in concert music.
 He received his master of music degree from the New England Conservatory in 2019, where he studied with Yeesun Kim, and his bachelor of music degree from The Juilliard School, where he studied with Natasha Brofsky.
 He has also studied with Alice Ann O’Neill and Alan Rafferty, and has studied chamber music with members of the Juilliard, Borromeo and Emerson string quartets, as well as Emanuel Ax, Norman Fischer and countless others.

 During his time with the New World Symphony, Mr. Fryxell hopes to not only hone his orchestral playing skills, but also to tap into his innate entrepreneurial spirit to find creative ways to bring music to the public.
 When he is not at the cello, he enjoys composing, watching stand-up comedy and studying languages.

-Scott Leger is a first-year Horn Fellow at the New World Symphony.
+Scott Leger is a second-year Horn Fellow at the New World Symphony.
 He currently holds the position of Principal Horn of the Cayuga Chamber Orchestra in Ithaca.
 In addition, he has performed with the Omaha and South Dakota symphonies as a substitute musician, and has received fellowships to spend his summers at a variety of music festivals including the Tanglewood Music Center, National Repertory Orchestra, Norfolk Chamber Music Festival and National Orchestral Institute.